qMRLab/qMRLab/docs/source/gui_usage.rst

 Sensitivity Analysis
 _______________________
 The *Sensitivity Analysis* simulation allows you to systematically vary one MR parameter, over a defined range and number of points, while keeping the others fixed.
 For each simulated data point, noise is added with a given SNR, and the fit is run multiple times while adding Gaussian noise.
 This allows you to evaluate the variance of the fit at each point.
 When the simulation is done, a plot shows any variable input parameters as the independent variable, as well as the mean values and variance of any fitted parameters.
-Refer to section 4.2 for more information.
+Refer to section :ref:`4.2.
+Sensitivity Analysis` for more information.

 Multi Voxel Distribution
 ___________________________
 The *Multi Voxel Distribution* is a tool to simulate any number of voxels, where any parameters combination are allowed to be varied simultaneously.
 You can choose how many voxels to simulate and which parameters are to be normally distributed, with its mean value and variance.
-The results can be displayed in a number of ways such as distribution histograms, scatter plots of input vs fitted parameters, error histograms, etc. Refer to 4.3 for more information.
+The results can be displayed in a number of ways such as distribution histograms, scatter plots of input vs fitted parameters, error histograms, etc. Refer to section :ref:`4.3.
+Multi Voxel Distribution` for more information.

 2.2 Main Panel
 ~~~~~~~~~~~~~~~~~~~~~~~